-With the 2018 eruption of Kilauea, and the 2020 reactivation of the Kilauea Caldera, many people have questions about how the volcano will affect their visit to the Big Island and if it’s safe to visit Hawaii during and after this volcanic activity.
-It is safe, and there are just a few safety considerations for visiting the recently active region.
+With the 2018 eruption of Kilauea, and the 2020 reactivation of the Kilauea Caldera, many people have questions about how the volcano will affect their visit to the Big Island and if it’s safe to visit Hawaii during volcanic activity.
+Overall, it is pretty safe, especially if you follow a few safety guidelines for visiting the recently active region.
 Kilauea, one of the world’s most active and largest shield volcanoes, is an ever-present reminder of the incredible forces of nature that are constantly at work on the Big Island of Hawaii.
 This beautiful and dynamic island is always full of surprises and adventure for those who visit.

 Understanding What Part of the Big Island was Affected

 The Big Island is about 93 miles across and just over 4000 square miles in size.
 The region that was affected by the 2018 activity covers only around 20 square miles, that’s less than 1% of the island!
 The active flow area was in the Puna region, along the volcano’s east rift zone, the same area where the Kilauea flows have been active numerous times over the last 200 years.
 This area is not inside of Volcanoes National Park and is not accessed by going to the park.